danhogan/blog/blog/2018/bulma-burger.md

     - Tech
 ---

+Learning to use Vue.js with Bulma css framework.

+---

 Lately I have been learning [Vue.js](https://vuejs.org/).
 In starting from a scratch Vue project, I weighed options of a CSS framework to use.
 I've used [Bootstrap](http://getbootstrap.com/) in the past, but I like how [Bulma](https://bulma.io/) can function without jQuery and that it is completely built on flexbox (plus it looked like a cool thing to learn).

  In creating a simple layout I started with a header and a few simple routes.
 Bulma has a cool [navbar](https://bulma.io/documentation/components/navbar/) component that makes it easy to get things going.